-- Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery - The workgroup's ideal is to implement a perinatal bundle that will last 365 days (12 months) post-delivery (total 635 days). - Including prenatal care, labor and delivery, postpartum services for both facility and professional services - Including pediatric care for 84 days post delivery - Hospital or obstetric care provider is the accountable entity - Exclusion criteria: - o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 prior to episode window: cancer under active management, CNS infection and poliomyelitis, Coma or brain damage, Cystic fibrosis, etc (see Ohio bundle example) - Death within episode window
+- Retrospective risk adjustment based on patient-specific factors - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery - The workgroup's ideal is to implement a perinatal bundle that will last 365 days (12 months) post-delivery (total 635 days) that also includes pediatric care for 12 months. - Including prenatal care, labor and delivery, postpartum services for both facility and professional services - Obstetric care provider or group is the accountable entity - Exclusion criteria: - Incomplete claims within episode time - Age: younger than 16, older than 40 - Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 prior to episode window: cancer under active management, CNS infection and poliomyelitis, Coma or brain damage, Cystic fibrosis, etc (see Ohio bundle example)8 - Death within episode window

-The episode as follows is presented as four components: prenatal care, labor and delivery, postpartum care, and pediatric care.
+The episode as follows is presented as four components: prenatal care, labor and delivery, and postpartum care.